Termination of employment in Argentina

-A termination of employment in Argentina is the rescission of an employee's employment contract, decided unilaterally by the employer, with or without a cause.
+In Argentina, termination of employment occurs when an employer ends an employee's contract, either with or without a specific reason.
 As the requirements to proceed with a termination of employment and the consequences of the decision are regulated by each piece of legislation, there are differences depending on the country whose legislation is to be applied.
 This article refers exclusively to termination of employees who, having worked in Argentina, are governed by the laws of that country.

-In Argentine law, labor dismissal is regulated by the Labor Contract Law (hereinafter, LCL) approved by Law 20744 in 1974, with some subsequent amendments and complementary provisions.
+In Argentina, the dismissal of workers is governed by the Labor Contract Law (LCL), established by Law 20744 in 1974, with later updates and additional rules.
 In 1976, Decree 390/76 was issued, which approved an ordered text reflecting these reforms, which is why it is sometimes referred to as Law 20744 (o.t. decree 390/76).

 Employment stability

 Concept and classification

 Employment stability is the right of the employee to keep their employment as long as there is no just cause for termination.
 Legal systems aimed at protecting stability can be classified as follows: